spm/spm-docs/docs/tutorials/opm/neuro1_aef/index.md

 filt_D = spm_eeg_load(proc_dir.file);
 ```

 To calculate the event related field, we first need to identify events in the data.
-Contained within the data is a trigger channel 'A10' which receieved input from the system generating the auditory tones.
+Contained within the data is a trigger channel 'A10' which received input from the system generating the auditory tones.
 Process that trigger.

 ```matlab
 S = [];